-Mediobanca is required to institute a "record of processing activities", and update it at regular intervals, identifying the activities performed by it as controller or processor.
+Mediobanca is required to institute a "record of processing activities", and update it at regular intervals, identifying the activities performed by it as controller or processor or joint controller.
 The record acts as a map of all the processing activities carried out and is updated regularly.
 The record must also be made available at the regulatory authority's request.
 The record constitutes the basis for ensuring compliance with the general principles set down by the GDPR.
+For such purpose, Italian Group companies have adopted a specific IT tool.

 In order to ensure the integrity and confidentiality of the personal data, a risk analysis is performed for every processing activity entered in the record.
-Where this analysis shows that the processing may entail a high level of risk for the rights and freedoms of the data subject, the procedures must stipulate that a Data Protection Impact Assessment ("DPIA") be performed, subject to prior consultation with the DPO.
+Where this analysis shows that the processing may entail a high level of risk for the rights and freedoms of the interested party, the procedures must stipulate that a Data Protection Impact Assessment ("DPIA") be performed, subject to prior consultation with the DPO.